skywind3000/vim-quickui/MANUAL.md

 echo quickui#listbox#inputlist(linelist, opts)
 ```

-The key difference between `open` and `inputlist` is `open` will return immediately to vim's event loop while `inputlist` won't return until you select an item or press `ESC`.
+The key difference is that `open` returns immediately to Vim's event loop, while `inputlist` blocks until you select an item or press `ESC`.

 ### Inputbox

-Prompt user to input a string in a TUI box:
+Prompts the user to input a string in a TUI box:

 ![](https://skywind3000.github.io/images/p/quickui/input1.png)

-Could be used as a drop-in replacement of `input()` function:
+Can serve as a drop-in replacement for the `input()` function.

 **APIs**: